simonehagey/orbdot/docs/source/model_fitting.rst

 Interpreting the Results
 ========================
-OrbDot's :class:`~orbdot.analysis.Analyzer` class combines model fit results, star-planet system characteristics, and the data to compute and summarize analyses of various physical models, such as equilibrium tides, apsidal precession, systemic proper motion, and companion objects.
+The :class:`~orbdot.analysis.Analyzer` class combines model fit results, star-planet system characteristics, and the data to compute and summarize analyses of various physical models, such as equilibrium tides, apsidal precession, systemic proper motion, and companion objects.

-To initialize the :class:`~orbdot.analysis.Analyzer` class, you need an instance of the :class:`~orbdot.star_planet.StarPlanet` class and the results of a model fit.
-The model fit results may either be passed directly to the :class:`~orbdot.analysis.Analyzer` class after a model fit, for example:
+The initialization of an :class:`~orbdot.analysis.Analyzer` class requires a :class:`~orbdot.star_planet.StarPlanet` object and the results of a model fit.
+The latter may be passed directly after a model fit, for example:

 .. code-block:: python